andygoo/Easy-Image-Classification/README.md

           --nb_classes 3 --img_width 300 --img_height 300

 ```
 The output figures should then be saved in your specified destination directory.
 Also if you're training with gpu and you have enough vram memory, you can comment out the line "with tf.device('/cpu:0'):" in evaluate.py.
+If you are using any of the figures produced by evaluate.py for a paper, kindly [cite](https://github.com/reiinakano/scikit-plot) them.

 ![graphs and figures](https://github.com/ryanliwag/Easy-Image-Classification/blob/master/images/evaluate.png)